-You may request, without charge, a full set of our proxy materials, including our 2021 Annual Report to Stockholders, for one year following the annual meeting of stockholders.
+You may request, without charge, a full set of our proxy materials for one year following the annual meeting of stockholders.
 If a broker or other nominee holds your shares of record, you may request a full set of our proxy materials by following the instructions contained in the Notice of Internet Availability of Proxy Materials that you received.